-Rosacea isn't just uncomfortable.
-The symptoms you're feeling stem from poor lubrication and inflammation, and both are dangerous for your eyes.
+Rosacea is not just uncomfortable.
+The symptoms you are feeling stem from poor lubrication and inflammation, and both are dangerous for your eyes.
 In the past, doctors headed right to the medicine shelf to deliver relief.
 Now, therapy often starts at the sink.

 Dermatologists say that their colleagues have been too quick to move past the eyelids and into the center of the eye, when many of the symptoms people experience come from damage to the eyelids.

 Rosacea, they say, causes inflammation of key glands that surround the eye.
 When these glands are swollen, they become blocked, and that leads to ineffective tears.
-Each drop contains only a tiny amount of oil, so your blinks don't coat your eye with comfort.
+Each drop contains only a tiny amount of oil, so your blinks do not coat your eye with comfort.

-If your eyes aren't bathed with the right amount of tears for long enough, the overall health of your eyes can suffer.
+If your eyes are not bathed with the right amount of tears for long enough, the overall health of your eyes can suffer.
 But in early stages of ocular rosacea, unblocking those pores and improving lubrication could be all you need to stay healthy.

 Doctors can do that by encouraging you to scrub your eyelids regularly.
 The American Academy of Ophthalmology recommends the following:

 - Mix baby shampoo with warm water, and apply that to the washcloth.

 - Use gentle pressure as needed to unblock pores.